tigerwill90/fox/README.md

 ```

 #### Warning about params slice
 `Params` slice is freed once ServeHTTP returns and may be reused later to save resource.
-Therefore, if you need to hold params `fox.Params`
+Therefore, if you need to hold `fox.Params`
 longer, you have to copy it.
 ```go
 func (h *Handler) ServeHTTP(w http.ResponseWriter, r *http.Request, params fox.Params) {